If you have hard water or are on tank water, limescale can build up at the bottom of your toilet – making it look dirty all the time.

 Some bits of limescale can be particularly hard to remove.
-Whilst wearing your protective gloves, use some steel wool or a small piece of pumice stone to ‘scrub off’ the remaining limescale.
+Whilst wearing your protective gloves, use some steel wool or a small piece of a pumice stone to ‘scrub off’ the remaining limescale.
 Steel wool and pumice stone won’t scratch your porcelain bowl.

 Flush the toilet a few times.

-Step 4: There is still some there.
+Step 4: There is Still Some Limescale in There.

 Step 5: Keeping your toilet clear of limescale.

 Once your toilet is back to sparkling white, you want to keep it that way.
 To do that, do a white vinegar wash once a week.
 To do that, add four cups of white vinegar to the toilet bowl – and allow it to sit overnight before flushing (white vinegar won’t hurt a septic tank).
-This not only gets rid of minor limescale problems but will also neutralise any urine smells.
+This not only gets rid of minor limescale problems but will also neutralize any urine smells.